JohnTrabbick/DeepFriedTech/README.md

 DeepFriedTech is a website focused on giving more depth to technology product reviews by testing the products themselves to give a more detailed review

-# At DeepFriedTech, we will never publish a review on something until it is fully tested.
+# At DeepFriedTech, we will never publish a review on something until we at least try out the product ourselves.

 table of contents